Mefiso/TIMEngine/README.md

 As far as the scene are concerned, **drag&drop** feature for both models and textures is implemented.
 Droping an _FBX_ model will load it and replace the current geometry.
 While dropping an image file will load it as a texture for the current model.

 Finally, the Engine features Unity-like camera controls:
-a.
-“WASD” fps-like movement and arrows free look around.
+1. “WASD” fps-like movement and arrows free look around.
-b.
-While Right clicking, free look around.
+2. While Right clicking, free look around.
-b.
-Mouse wheel zooms in and out.
+3. Mouse wheel zooms in and out.
-c.
-Alt+Left click orbits the object.
+4. Alt+Left click orbits the object.
-d.
-Pressing “f” focuses the camera around the geometry.
+5. Pressing “f” focuses the camera around the geometry.
-e.
-Holding SHIFT duplicates movement speed.
+6. Holding SHIFT duplicates movement speed.